balderdashy/sails-docs/concepts/Routes/Routes.md

 ### Overview

 The most basic feature of any web application is the ability to interpret a request sent to a URL, then send back a response.
-In order to do this, your application has to be able to distinguish one URL from another.

-Like most web frameworks, Sails provides a router: a mechanism for mapping URLs to actions and views.  **Routes** are rules that tell Sails what to do when faced with an incoming request.
+Like most web frameworks, Sails provides a router: a mechanism for mapping URLs to actions and views.  **Routes** are rules that tell Sails what to do when faced with a request.
 There are two main types of routes in Sails: **custom** (or "explicit") and **automatic** (or "implicit").

 ### Custom routes